jdferreira/auto-crud/notes.md

 - [ ] Primary keys that span multiple columns should be an error when reading the database

-- [ ] Do not create views for pivot tables
+- [x] Do not create views for pivot tables (the problem was that we had a wrong definition of pivot and were generating pivots with soft deletes.)

 - [ ] Columns with foreign keys should be dropdown boxes in the create/edit views